hcc-donder/blog_test/content/blog/2022-02-07-my-r-workflow/index.md

   - r
   - workflow
 ---

-# My R Workflow
+This is my R workflow when working on a project.
+It is written in the first person because it is a post to instruct me what to do (I sometimes forget what the next step is...).

 ## Prerequisites

-This is my R workflow when working on a project.
 This requires the following software to already be installed:

 - R
 - RStudio
 - Git for Windows (well, just Git, but I typically use Windows, so...)

+The installation and configuration of Git will be addressed in another blog post.
+Once you set it up, it works.

 ## Setting up Git on Windows